Computing the inverses, their power sums, and extrema for Euler's totient and other multiplicative functions: Formal Dirichlet series framework

-We remark that for a prime power $p^e$, $f(p^e)$ may participate in a factorization of $n$ only if $f(p^e)\mid n$.
+We remark that terms with $e=0$ in \eqref{F1} represent multiplicative identities (i.e., $\frac{\{p^0\}}{f(p^0)^s}=\frac{\{1\}}{1^s}$ for any prime $p$), while for a prime power $p^e$ with $e>0$, $f(p^e)$ may participate in a factorization of $n$ only if $f(p^e)\mid n$.
 Hence, to obtain the full pre-image $f^{-1}(n)$ from \eqref{F1} for a given $n$, we can restrict our attention only to such prime powers: